Ziad-Amr1/bim-ai-agent/README.md

 > **The AI is an intelligent assistant, not a decision-maker.**
 > Execution authority always remains inside Revit and under human control.

+### 💡 Note
+⚠️ This project uses a local project root path.
+Please update PROJECT_ROOT in the Revit bridge script to match your local directory structure.

 ---